Bisimilarity in fresh-register automata: Bisimilarity problems complete for EXPTIME

 Notice that such transitions only occur in those states that are tagged $L$.
 By construction, when the simulation arrives at a rejecting state, one configuration will in such a state tagged with $L$ and the other with $R$ and it follows that the two configurations will not be bisimilar.

-\begin{lem} Given an ALBA $\calM$ and input $w$, $\calM$ accepts $w$ iff Defender has a winning strategy in the bisimulation game for $\abra{\calS_{\calA_\calM^w},((q_0,1,L),\rho_I)((q_0,1,R),\rho_I)}$, where $\rho_I$ is a register assignment encoding $w$ in the way described above. \end{lem} \begin{proof} First notice that, by construction, there are only two ways that Defender can win a play of the bisimulation game: \begin{enumerate}[(i)] \item By Attacker choosing a move in the defender forcing gadget which results in a punishment response from Defender so that every game configuration that follows in the play is of shape $((p,\rho),(p,\rho))$ whose components are trivially bisimilar. \item By the play reaching a game configuration in which the two component configurations are of shape $((q,k,L),\rho)$ and $((q,k,R),\rho)$ for $q = q_\text{acc}$, which are bisimilar by construction. \end{enumerate}
+\begin{lem} \us{Given an ALBA $\calM$ and input $w$, $\calM$ accepts $w$ iff $((q_0,0,L),\rho_I)\sim ((q_0,0,R),\allowbreak \rho_I)$ in $\calS({\calA_\calM^w})$, where $\rho_I$ is a register assignment encoding $w$ in the way described above.} \end{lem} \begin{proof} By construction \us{and our assumption that all ALBA computations terminate}, there are only two ways Defender can win a play of the associated bisimulation game. \begin{enumerate}[(i)] \item By Attacker choosing a move in the Defender forcing gadget that results in a punishment response from Defender so that every game configuration that follows in the play is of shape $((p,\rho),(p,\rho))$, i.e. the components are trivially bisimilar. \item By the play reaching a game configuration in which the two component configurations are of the shape $((q,k,L),\rho)$ and $((q,k,R),\rho)$ for $q = q_\text{acc}$, which are bisimilar by construction. \end{enumerate}

 In the forward direction, assume that $\calM$ accepts $w$.
 Then there is a computation tree $T$ for $w$ in which every leaf is accepting.
 Hence Defender can win every play of the corresponding bisimulation game by using $T$ as a representation of a winning strategy.
 In particular, for any given play there are two possibilities.
-If Attacker plays badly inside a defender forcing gadget and is punished then the result is (i) above.
+If Attacker plays badly inside a Defender forcing gadget and is punished then the result is (i) above.
 Otherwise, as long as Defender makes choices consistent with $T$ then every play will eventually reach a configuration which simulates $\calM$ in accepting state $q_\text{acc}$.
 By construction, the corresponding game configuration must have component configurations of shape $((q_\text{acc},k,L),\rho)$ and $((q_\text{acc},k,R),\rho)$ and Defender wins as described in (ii).